islomkhon/OpenBFD/README.md

 ## Quick Start

-The overall structure of the project is listed below as a project tree.
+The overall structure of the project is outlined below in the form of a project tree.
+Please review it carefully before starting.
 Each README.md file inside the subdirectories contains specific documentation related to the files and the purpose of that directory.

 ```
 OpenBFD/